UFC 5 FEATURE DESIGN

 -

 "Is it solving the real problem?"
-We are uncertain about the solution because of lack of research.
+We are uncertain about the solution because of a lack of research.

 -